Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 - [x] *Only cost supplier/ordering process inactive*
    Select this checkbox if the supplier is a provider delivering a service, for example an internet provider, but not goods.
 Otherwise, deselect the checkbox.
-If the checkbox is selected, the supplier will not be taken into account in the creation of order proposals.
+If this checkbox is selected, the supplier will not be taken into account in the creation of order proposals.
+Besides, when this checkbox is selected, the *Goods receipt required* checkbox is locked.

    > [Info] This option is only relevant when managing supplier receipts.